Geometry of Banach spaces: a new route towards Position Based Cryptography: Introduction

 Here we aim to go back to Question \ref{question1} in its simplest form: the one-dimensional case without any further assumptions.
 Unfortunately, we were not able to find a definite answer to the question but we report here some progress that opens an avenue for a deeper understanding of the problem.

 From now on, we focus on the study of \emph{quantum} resources required to attack PV, considering classical communication as a free resource and unlimited computational power for all the agents involved.
-In this work, \begin{itemize} \item we rephrase the setting of PV in the framework of quantum games, \item connecting that way Question \ref{question1} with powerful techniques coming from Banach space theory, \item and providing new lower bounds on the amount of entanglement necessary to break a specific PV protocol presented in Section \ref{Sec3}.
+In this work, \begin{itemize} \item we connect the study of Question \ref{question1} with powerful techniques coming from Banach space theory, \item consequently providing new lower bounds on the amount of entanglement necessary to break a specific PV protocol presented in Section \ref{Sec3}.
 However, these bounds are not completely general but depend on some properties of the strategies considered.
-Intuitively, \emph{smooth} strategies, i.e., strategies with a smooth dependence in the unitary to be implemented, lead to exponential lower bounds.
-This provides evidence for the existence of PV schemes that are\emph{ secure for all practical purposes}; \item finally, we consider the possibility of turning the previous bounds unconditional.
+Intuitively, \emph{smooth} strategies, i.e., strategies with a smooth dependence in the unitary to be implemented, lead to exponential lower bounds. \item Finally, we consider the possibility of turning the previous bounds unconditional.
 We relate the validity of this with a collection of open problems in local Banach space theory.
 In particular, we relate the bounds on resources to break our PV protocol with estimates for type constants of tensor norms of $\ell_2$ spaces.
 In this direction, we put forward a conjecture that would imply the desired unconditional exponential lower bounds and then provide some evidence supporting it. \end{itemize}

 \paragraph{The protocol \boldmath{$G_{Rad}$}.} To formalize this discussion, we propose a PV protocol that we denote $G_{Rad}$.
 This makes reference to a family $\lbrace G_{Rad}^{(n)} \rbrace_{n\in \mathbb{N}}$ rather than to a single task.
-The index $n$ represents the security parameter and determines the size of the quantum systems manipulated in the honest implementation of the protocol.
+The index $n$ represents a security parameter that determines the size of the quantum systems manipulated in the honest implementation of the protocol.
+From now on, this parameter will be implicitly referred to, allowing us to drop the superindex in $G_{Rad}^{(n)}$ and refer to it simply as $G_{Rad}$.